thinking about starting your family in little athletics?

-Little Athletes learn this while enjoying the company of their friends, and in a program that emphasises personal development over winning and losing.
+Little Athletes learn these skills while enjoying the company of their friends in a program that emphasises personal development over winning and losing.
 As they get older they will be exposed to increased levels of competition, but for Little Athletics the achievement of every athlete is important.

-At Keilor we run a track and field program in summer, from September to October.
+At Keilor we run a track and field program from September to March.
 This is based on regular Saturday morning competitions from around 9am to 12pm, but also includes:

-- The option to participate in regional and state events for U9 to U15 athletes, including in our state winning relay program.
+The option to participate in regional and state events for U9 to U16 athletes, including in our state winning relay program.

 We conclude the summer season with our Centre Championships and Presentation day.